MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

    You won't have to add any code to it.
 It's just there to generate a package for you.
 We'll refer to this project as the "packaging project".

    ![Packaging project](images/packaging-project.png)

-   >[!NOTE]
-   >This project appears only in Visual Studio 2017 version 15.5 or higher.

 3. Set the **Target Version** of this project to any version that you want, but make sure to set the **Minimum Version** to **Windows 10 Anniversary Update**.